01 of 05

 Getting to gay Sunset Beach from downtown St. Petersburg or Tampa

 The most gay-popular beach in greater St. Petersburg, known by most locals at Sunset Beach, is located at the southern tip of Treasure Island, one of a string of barrier islands that extends along the Gulf of Mexico to the west of St. Petersburg.

 Once you reach the 7-Eleven about a mile south of the junction with Hwy.
-699 and Treasure Island Causeway/107th Ave., continue south about a mile along Gulf Boulevard until you reach the metered parking lot just north of... the Mansions by the Sea condo tower (pictured here).
+699 and Treasure Island Causeway/107th Ave., continue south about a mile along Gulf Boulevard until you reach the metered parking lot just north of the Mansions by the Sea condo tower.
 Here's a look at the drive from the 7-Eleven to the parking lot on Google maps.

-If you're come from Bradenton or points south, take I-275 north over the Sunshine Skyway Bridge, exit west at Hwy.
+If you've come from Bradenton or points south, take I-275 north over the Sunshine Skyway Bridge, exit west at Hwy.
 682 (or 54th Avenue), which is exit 17.
 Follow signs for St. Pete Beach, and once on St. Pete Beach (another barrier island), continue north on Gulf Boulevard (Hwy.
-699), until you cross onto Treasure Island and see the 7-Eleven mentioned above.
+699) until you cross onto Treasure Island and see the 7-Eleven mentioned above.
 From Bradenton, the drive is about 45 minutes.
-Here's a view of the drive on Google maps.

 02 of 05